MattRP555/Predicting-Hall-of-Fame-NBA-Players/README.md

 # Predicting-Hall-of-Fame-NBA-Players
 ## Files
-"webscrape of basketball-reference.R" is the code for webscraping the website for player data from basketball-reference.com.
+"webscrape of basketball-reference.R" is the code for webscraping player data from basketball-reference.com.